tomwhartung/jmws_protostar_idMyGadget/README.md

 For best results, install the jmws_mod_menu_idMyGadget module.

 This is required for the hamburger (aka.
 "PhoneBurger") and phone header and footer menus to work.
 Your joomla site may even whitescreen if you try to create a Hamburger Menu and this module is not present.

-#### Future Work
-The goal of this project is to integrate IdMYGadget with the protostar default Joomla template, and keep changes to a minimum.

-Right now that goal is accomplished, so additional work on this is on hold for now.

-I am currently using a similar template ([jmws_protostar_tomh_idMyGadget](https://github.com/tomwhartung/jmws_protostar_tomh_idMyGadget)) on my site [JooMooWebSites.Com](http://joomoowebsites.com/), and have moved on to doing similar work in WordPress and Drupal.

-Thus there is no real reason for me to continue work on this, without a new goal in mind, or some other compelling reason to start using this template rather than [jmws_protostar_tomh_idMyGadget](https://github.com/tomwhartung/jmws_protostar_tomh_idMyGadget), which has a lot more options.

-#### Self-Promotion Alert!
-Of course I'd certainly be happy to do additional work on this, for a small price!  ;-)

 ## Installation: